 Retirees have the freedom to explore jobs that intersect with things they know and enjoy.

 If you love golf, maybe you should apply for a part-time job in the golf course pro shop.
 (It may not pay much, but you’d probably get a break on greens fees.)

 A part-time job in a bookstore or wine shop provides an enjoyable place to spend time, meet people and earn money at the same time.

 Retirement may be a good time to start a small business, especially if you’ve always had an interest in something that you weren’t able to pursue before.
 Use your new freedom to follow a passion you’ve always thought of following.

 This could be anything from baking bread to financial planning, as we explore in “21 Hobbies You Can Turn Into a Business.”

-If you are itching to get out but sheltering from the pandemic, this is great time to edit your stuff and get rid of clothing, furniture and other items you don’t use or need.
+Get rid of clothing, furniture and other items you don’t use or need.
 Make some cash and downsize a little at the same time.

 There are many outlets for selling things locally.
 Craigslist is one, as are consignment websites for designer or collector goods.
 Bonanza is one place for selling your used possessions.
 Another is eBay.

 We list more marketplaces in “Where to Sell Your Stuff for Top Dollar.”